randerzander/r-service/README.md

 To deploy, copy the entire directory into your Ambari stacks folder and restart Ambari:

 **Note**:
 Installing the stack enables the EPEL yum repo on all designated client nodes.
-Installation requires connectivity to [CRAN](http://cran.us-r-project.org) for packages added to the default list (See Configuration Options).
+Installation requires connectivity to [CRAN](http://cran.us-r-project.org) for any package added to the default list (See Configuration Options).

 ```
 git clone https://github.com/randerzander/r-stack